-Time Materials per 100 gallons To control ion of DN-289 or Elgetol-318 is suggested only dinarily aphids are readily controlled in the Pinnalathion or Systox.
 FIRST sign of GREEN TISSUE to PRE-PINK Lime-sulfur-2 gallons or Either keep covered with protective fungi- cides just before rains according to expanding growth, or use eradicative fungicides immedi- ately after rains.
-(See Page 16) Sepal and leaf scab PRE-PINK to BLOOM Protective fungicides applied before rains wettable sulfur-6 pounds, or ferbam-11⁄2 pounds, or captan-2 pounds, or cyprex-1⁄2 pound, or glyodin-1 quart, or glyoxide-10 ounces or Eradicative fungicides applied after rain as follows: Mercury at half or full strength; Phygon XL at 1⁄4 pound with half strength pro- tective fungicide; or Cyprex at 1⁄2 pound.
-(See page 18) Fruit and leaf scab
+(See Page 16) Sepal and leaf scab PRE-PINK to BLOOM Protective fungicides applied before rains wettable sulfur-6 pounds, or ferbam-11⁄2 pounds, or captan-2 pounds, or cyprex-1⁄2 pound, or glyodin-1 quart, or glyoxide-10 ounces or Fruit and leaf scab Eradicative fungicides applied after rain as follows: Mercury at half or full strength; Phygon XL at 1⁄2 pound with half strength pro- tective fungicide; or Cyprex at 1⁄2 pound.
+(See page 18)

-Powder Mildew has been present in certain orchards during the past 3 years.
+Powdery Mildew has been present in certain orchards during the past 4 years.
 Of the varieties grown in Michigan, Jonathan, Cortland and Rome are the most susceptible to this disease.
 Either lime-sulfur or 3 pounds of wettable sulfur or sulfur paste per 100 gallons with half-strength organic fungicide from Green Tip through Petal Fall will control mildew on apples.
 If the spray mixture does not wet the fungus growth thoroughly, add a commercial wetting agent.